-How to create leaflets for Pharmacies & Chemists that generate interest and extra customers:
+How to create effective leaflets for Pharmacies & Chemist’s that generate interest and extra customers:

 #1.
 Ensure a strong brand identity and consistent logo usage

 – A professional pharmacy should have a logo which is their main identifier in a crowded market place.
 The pharmacy logo should help to convey the right message in itself (clean, professional, health orientated).
-It is vital that the brand or logo is used consistently across all marketing materials such as leaflets and websites and also ‘In-Pharmacy’ items such as signage and posters etc This will help customers recognise the Pharmacy brand across multiple formats.
-Therefore the leaflet should follow this brand – or if limited marketing collateral has been produce – a god leaflet designer should be able to help establish a look & feel which could be rolled out across other items.
+It is vital that the brand or logo is used consistently across all marketing materials such as leaflets and websites and also ‘In-Pharmacy’ items such as signage and posters etc. This will help customers recognise the Pharmacy brand across multiple formats and helps build trust and confidence with the Pharmacy.
+Therefore the leaflet should follow this brand identity – or if limited marketing collateral has been produced and its a new pharmacy – a good leaflet designer should be able to help establish a look & feel in a leaflet which could be rolled out across other marketing items for that Pharmacy.

 #2.
 Utilise visual hierarchies to promote key benefits and services

 – A good bit of design work will take into consideration that most people who pick up a leaflet or flyer are time poor (aren’t we all!) therefore the design should consider hierarchies software information – what jumps out first to a reader (eg there should be a strong headline hook), it should also be immediately obvious to the leaflet viewer that this is a pharmacy leaflet – so imagery and logo can help immediately signify this in seconds.
 Once you have hooked a reader in – then go onto list key points about USP’s, services and benefits